Lion Dates

-Lion Dates Impex Pvt Ltd is India's largest date processing and trading company.
+Lion Dates Impex Private Limited is India's largest date processing and trading company.
 The company has factories located in the city of Tiruchirapalli and nearby villages in India.
 The company also markets dates as a product to improve health.
 The company also manufactures honey, jam and oats.
 The Lion Dates brand is available across 29 states and 7 union territories in India.

-Lion Dates is an ISO 9001:2008 company.
+Lion Dates is an ISO 22000:2018 company.
 The company adheres to principles of corporate social responsibility, and provides employment to rural women and employment to differently-abled people helping them gain socioeconomic mobility in society.

 Today Lion Dates has close to a monopoly for dates in the Indian market.

 Company affairs

 The Lion Dates company is headed by Sri P. Ponnudurai, who has been conferred the best industrialist award from the Chief Minister of the State of Tamil Nadu on 15 August 2011.
 He was also presented this award for being the best private employer by providing maximum number of employment opportunities to the differently-abled persons.